devplayer0/fyp/report.md

 The `PerfgradeTracer` class then acts as a fairly simple implementation of `Tracer::InstTracer`, including all of the information in the protobuf definition.
-On startup, a `Header` message is written which specifies the tick frequency.
+On startup, a `Header` message is written, which includes gem5's internal tick frequency.
 When `TracerRecord::dump()` is called, an `ExecTrace` message is written out to file. `upc` is the "micro-op program counter" value, which is relevant in the case of instructions that are broken down into so-called micro-ops, such as `ldm`, which breaks down into a series of loads [@armv7m].
-`predicate` is always true, unless a conditional instruction (e.g. `beq`) is not executed. `data`'s value varies, generally meaning the result of an operation (e.g. the sum of an `add`). `mem` is present only in the case of a memory access.
+`predicate` is always true, unless a conditional instruction (e.g. `beq`) is _not_ executed. `data`'s value varies, generally meaning the result of an operation, such as the sum of an `add`. `mem` is present only in the case of a memory access.

 ### Loading and dumping memory for testing

 In order to aid with testing, the `MemDump` `SimObject` provides some helper methods.
-While the prior two custom objects only take a single parameter each across the Python binding layer , `MemDump` exports 3 methods this way, along with requiring a `System` object as a parameter (in order to access memory).
+While the other two custom objects only take a single parameter each across the Python binding layer, `MemDump` exports 3 methods this way, along with requiring a `System` object as a parameter (in order to access memory).
 This binding file is located at `src/perfgrade/MemDump.py`.
 The C++ implementation, at `src/perfgrade/mem_dump.cc`, is relatively simple.
 It mostly